 Details

 Temperature , at which the block parameters are measured.
-If the value of the Device simulation temperature parameter differs from this value, the device parameters will be determined according to the simulation temperature and the reference temperature.
+If the parameter value is Device simulation temperature If it differs from this value, the device parameters will be determined according to the simulation temperature and the reference temperature.

 The source resistance of the transistor, that is, the series resistance associated with the source contact.
 The value must be greater than or equal to 0.